SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 a small portion of your profits from time to time (profits go to neither family member).
 Your family status will show up on your profile, next to your bio!
 No response on this yet.

+ 5. (5)[Unconfirmed] NPC relationships ->
+Rather than just limiting relationships between players, why not allow them to have relationships with npc.
+Perhaps make the potential partner/s customizable?
+The partner's name (if unique) would still show up in the players bio/profile.
+No confirmation yet.

 - *Missions and Gamemodes (Raid included):*
 -